bbonczek/bbonczek.github.io/_posts/2018-04-21-serve-content-in-cef-without-http-server.markdown

         |- stop.svg
 {% endhighlight %}

-and in your index.html you are requesting one of graphics in `assets` folder.:
+and in your index.html you are requesting one of graphics located in `assets` folder.:

 {% highlight html %}
 ...